f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

    * - Upstream Name
      - workloads.f5demos.com:9000

 12. Click **Next**.
+We won't configure an Upstream for this example.

+13. Click **Next**.
 This will show you a preview of the config generated from the templates.

-13. Click the filename dropdown (currently displaying `/etc/nginx/nginx.conf`) at the top of the screen.
+14. Click the filename dropdown (currently displaying `/etc/nginx/nginx.conf`) at the top of the screen.
 Click `/etc/nginx.mime.types` file.
 As a convenience, this base template also creates this file for you, and will publish it to the instance in addition to the main `nginx.conf` file.

-14. Click the **Publish** button.
+15. Click the **Publish** button.
 If successful, you should see a message indicating so.

     .. image:: ../images/image-18.png

-15. Close the Templates window.
+16. Close the Templates window.

-16. What did we just do?
+17. What did we just do?
 Based on the data we entered, we intend to configure an NGINX configuration file that:

     - Creates a new HTTP Server
     - Listens on port 80